dabump/nvim/README.md

 # NeoVIM configuration

-This is my personal NeoVIM configuration
+My personal neovim configuration based on lazyvim

+## Configuration

+Collection of plugins I use for programming in Java and GO.